Perceptually Aligning Representations of Music via Noise-Augmented Autoencoders: Conclusion and Discussion

 Together, the two musical surprisal experiments yield consistent results, suggesting that perceptually structured latent representations may benefit tasks in music perception and latent-diffusion decoding.
-This is despite the information loss caused by the noise augmentation, as suggested by the lower reconstructive performance on clean data, and is similar to the findings of \cite{yang2025detok}.
+This is despite the information loss caused by the noise augmentation, as suggested by the slightly lower reconstructive performance on clean data.
+A similar effect was found in \cite{yang2025detok}.
 Future studies should investigate whether closing the gap leads to better overall results.
-In our EEG experiments, we obtained the best results at a high noise level ($t=0.6$).
-Interestingly, this noise level coincides with a high performance in our pitch suprisal estimation and is consistent with the result of \cite{cantisani2024neural} that predicts EEG responses only using pitch information.
-Future work should investigate other musical or audio features present in the signal at that noise level, as well as identify those that emerge at lower noise levels, since their presence appears to impair EEG prediction.
+In our EEG experiments, we obtained the best results at a high noise level ($t=0.6$) in aligned representations.
+Interestingly, this noise level coincides with a high performance in our pitch surprisal estimation and is consistent with the result of \cite{cantisani2024neural} that predicts EEG responses only using pitch information.
+The same is not true for unaligned representations.
+This shows that the hypothesis of \cite{bjare2025diffusionsurprisal} (see \Cref{sec:introduction}) is better supported in aligned rather than unaligned representations.
+Future work should investigate musical or audio features other than pitch present in the signal at such high noise levels, as well as identify those that emerge at lower noise levels, since their presence appears to impair EEG prediction.